 Please share your own thoughts, experiences, or domestic violence resources in the comments below...

 Financial considerations are another common hook.
-If your #whyistay is because of money, here is one resource to check out: https://www.creditcards.com/credit-card-news/secret-financial-escape-plan-domestic-violence-1282.php
+If your #whyistay is because of money, here are a couple resources to check out: https://www.creditcards.com/credit-card-news/secret-financial-escape-plan-domestic-violence-1282.php